Below is the general structure of the APIs.

 PATCH

-The below example is how to update customer reference for a particular client.
+The below example is how to update the contact first name for a particular client.

 PATCH /clients/{xxxx-xxxxxxx-xxxxxxxxx-xxxx}